This post was originally published in December 2018 and updated with the latest information in October 2020.

 Preparation and Migration of Customizing

 Most of the migration activities are integrated into Start and Monitor transaction FINS_MIG_STATUS (further referred to as Migration Cockpit).
-This is the main transaction to carry out and monitor the results of data migration to Universal Journal.
+This is the main transaction to carry out and monitor the results of data migration to the Universal Journal.
 The transaction will execute the data migration and ensures the right sequence of migration activities.
 It provides an overview of all performed migration runs, you can analyze errors and repeat and reset migration activities.
-As of now (release 1809), there are still some activities which are not integrated into Migration Cockpit and need to be run separately, for example, migration of house banks, credit management, and financial documents.
+There are still some activities that are not integrated into Migration Cockpit and need to be run separately, for example, migration of credit management and migration of financial documents.

 Activities after Migration

-After the data migration and when you have set the data migration to completed, there are some more activities to do.
-For example, filling due date fields and offsetting GL account fields in relevant document tables or enrichment of balance carryforward additional dimensions from ML, Asset Accounting etc. These activities do not necessarily have to be performed during downtime but, if possible, I would recommend to conduct them before allowing users to use the system.
+After the data migration and when you have set the data migration to complete, there are some more activities to do.
+For example, filling due date fields and offsetting GL account fields in relevant document tables or enrichment of balance carryforward additional dimensions from ML, Asset Accounting, etc. These activities do not necessarily have to be performed during downtime but, if possible, I would recommend conducting them before allowing users to use the system.

 How long does it take to migrate?